apache/incubator-livy/README.md

 mitigate the gaps between different Spark versions, also Livy package itself does not contain a Spark distribution, so it will work with any supported version of Spark (Spark 1.6+) without needing to rebuild against specific version of Spark.

-## Documentation

-More information can be found at [livy.incubator.apache.org](http://livy.incubator.apache.org), including how to get started using Livy, example code snippets, and API documentation.